 Most of the following suggested publications are available for download by clicking the link to the resource.
-We have a few hard copies of some of these publications which we are happy to mail out to you if you are interested.
+We have a few hard copies of some of these publications, which we can mail out if you are interested.
 Contact the Vermont Woodlands office by phone (802) 747-7900 or at firstname.lastname@example.org to request information on cost and mailing.
-If there are other publication that you think would be of interest to landowners, foresters, natural resource professionals, or wood products businesses please email us with information.
+If there are other publication that you think would be of interest to landowners, foresters, natural resource professionals, or wood products businesses, please email us with information.
 We’d be happy to post here.

 Cultural Resources Stewardship